boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-store.md

 # Destination

-Navigate to the settings tab in the Bold ETL to set the destination credentials.
+>To set the destination credentials navigate to the settings tab in the Bold ETL.
 Bold ETL supports five different destinations:
     >1.
 Bold IMDB Datastore
     >2.
 PostgreSQL
     >3.
 Apache Doris